eliediwa9/Financial-and-Data-Analysis/README.md

 # Finance, Accounting and Data Analysis
-This reposistory contains mini projects that aims to demonstrate my understanding of accounting, finance and data analysis.
+This reposistory contains mini projects that aim to demonstrate my understanding and practical experience in accounting, finance and data analysis.
 You are welcome to consult the files attached.
 Beware that certain files may contain macros!

 Latest update: June, 1 2024